Eamon Ryan ‘hopes to see immediate end’ of mandatory mask wearing

 “There will be a lot of anxiety for staff and people who are vulnerable and this will impact especially on those considering using trains, buses and other forms of public transport.”

+He said that it was not yet decided whether the Cabinet would meet on Friday, following receipt of the latest guidance from health officials.

+He said that he did not believe it was a “particularly controversial” issue to consider.

-Mr Ryan said he hopes measures to cut the cost of public transport will be brought in throughout April.
+Mr Ryan also told the Dail that he hopes measures to cut the cost of public transport will be brought in throughout April.

 The Government announced plans to cut fares by 20% last week as part of its measures to tackle the cost of living.